 The Pathobiology of Early Arthritis Cohort (PEAC) has been established through the contribution of a consortium of independent, national centres of excellence.
-The specific aims of this project are to create an extensively phenotyped cohort of patients with early inflammatory arthritis with linked, detailed pathobiological data.
+The aim of this project was to create an extensively phenotyped cohort of patients with early inflammatory arthritis linked to detailed pathobiological data.

 Having recruited more than 350 patients with early inflammatory arthritis, PEAC has become an internationally renowned landmark for translational and clinical research in inflammatory arthritis, leading to enormous scientific and clinical advancements, such as the description of specific patterns of synovial inflammation (pathotypes) associated with disease outcomes and response to treatment.
 PEAC paved the road for precision medicine trials in inflammatory arthritis, which are contributing to the change from the current approach to diagnosis and treatment, based mainly on clinical features, historical licensing and health economics to a more precise diagnosis and to a rational, pathway-driven treatment approach based on molecular pathology, with the ultimate aim of implementing patient-centric precision medicine in inflammatory arthritis.